Hrishi83/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created as part of Coure 1 final assignment submission
+Repo created as part of Course 1 final assignment submission